huangy22/data_blog_content/2018/Academic_Citation_Network/Academic_Paper_Citation_Network_PartI.md

 To have a better sense of the data, I drew the [force-directed graph](https://bl.ocks.org/mbostock/4062045) for the citation network using a Javascript library [D3.js](https://d3js.org/).
 In this graph, different colors represent the cluster structures in the citation network of our randomly selected 2000 articles.
 {% asset_img d3.png %}

 Now it's finally the time to apply the Louvain clustering algorithm on the whole dataset including 27695 articles and 91346 citation links.
 The simulation with the Louvain algorithm on a network of 27695 articles and 91346 citation links takes about 1.5 hours.
 The modularity function peaks at Q = 0.762, when the number of cluster is 500.
-This value indicates a strong community structure in the network.
+This high modularity score indicates a strong community structure in the network.
 We can also see a clear power-law distribution of cluster sizes in the histogram of cluster sizes.
 {% asset_img result_wholedataset.png %}

 However, the force-directed graph for more than 20,000 nodes is no longer tractable.
 Instead I plotted the force-directed graph for the network of the clusters (all the nodes in a single cluster get compressed into a gaint node) with the size of the node representing the size of each cluster, while the link width represents number of citations between two clusters.
 Also note that the links between the cluster nodes are no longer directed since there are citations both ways.